Search

 Presentations to Groups or Organisations

 Are you part of a group or organisation?
-Would would like someone to come and present information about the Compassionate Communities Project and death, dying, loss and bereavement?
+Would you like someone to come and present information about the Compassionate Communities Project and death, dying, loss and bereavement?
 Please contact us.

 For more information about any of the volunteer roles or services, please complete the Expression of Interest Form.
 Or email the Compassionate Communities and Engagement Lead, Julie Mehigan at cc@treetopshospice.org.uk.